faridakhanam123/Coffee-Shop/README.md

 ## Problem Description

 The project is a small console application where users are basically customers visting a coffee shop and pay the bills after they had their desired coffee.
 At the end of each transactions a receipt will be generated and that will be sotred in `transartions.txt` file and will be displayed on the console as well.

+## Software engineering assignment

+I have commited this code for the sake of software engineering assignment.